The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 ↳ Car Rental | This is my favorite option as you can pick up your car at the airport and drop it off at the end of your vacation so you will be free to explore Cancun and its surroundings at your own pace.
 Check rates on DiscoverCars

-↳ ADO public bus | If you travel on a budget you can always rely on the ADO bus company (5USD) which may imply a long waiting time and it will take you to Cancun Downtown.
-From there you will necessarily need a taxi.
+↳ ADO public bus | If you travel on a budget, you can always rely on ADO (5 USD), which may involve a long wait, but it will take you to Cancun Downtown.
+From there, you will necessarily need a taxi.

 ↳ Taxi | A taxi from the Airport may cost something like 50 USD.
-I would not recommend this option because taxi drivers will always try to inflate the rates, especially at the airport.
+I would not recommend this option because taxi drivers will always try to overcharge, especially at the airport.

 A quick peek into Cancun-to-Hotel transportation options